|

 tell you even without radiant floor heating the

-the sunshine they will warm up due primarily to the short
+due primarily to the short

-wave radiation travelling through the
+wave solar radiation travelling through the

 windows.
 Throw in the long wave energy emitted from